 When you should get the Barclaycard Arrival™ World MasterCard®

-The only instance when you should get the Barclaycard Arrival™ World MasterCard® is if the total amount of purchases you make would earn you less than $89 in rewards.
-With the annual fee card, the annual fee is waived the first year and the $200 sign-up bonus (which is $200 more than the no fee card) compensates for the $89 annual fee for two+ years, but you have to spend extra to get it.
-However, if you don’t spend enough over the long term, getting the no fee card makes more sense.
+The only instance when you should get the Barclaycard Arrival™ World MasterCard®: is if the total amount of purchases you make result in you earning less than $89 in rewards.
+With the annual fee card, the annual fee is waived the first year and the $400 sign-up bonus (which is $200 more than the no fee card) compensates for the $89 annual fee for two+ years.
+Simply put, if you plan to keep this card for the long haul, the annual fee card will lead to greater rewards in almost every scenario.

 - Just book your travel through any airline, hotel, discount travel engine.